 It may be hard but just stop it.
 Think of something good that happened.
 Then think of something else good that happened during your life.
-Search you past for those great moments that you have not thought about for years.
+Search your past for those great moments.

 Then repeat often.

 and to enjoy the good yet to be.